Washing machines spin clothes very fast during the spin cycle, so it’s normal for them to vibrate somewhat.

 An unbalanced load can cause the washing machine to shake.
 For example, if you wash a heavy item such as a rug or pair of trainers, these can unbalance the machine.

-You can balance the load by adding more items.
+You can balance the load by adding more items, but you should be careful not to overload the machine.

 If your washing machine is new, it could be vibrating because transit bolts have not been removed.